icons8/lunacy-docs/docs/creating_private_cloud.md

 ## Prerequisites

 You should have Docker installed on your system.
-You can download it here `[https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)`
+You can download it [here](https://docs.docker.com/get-docker/).

 ## System requirements